Updated June 17th, 2019

 One really annoying quirk with Hilton’s web booking portal is the fact that one has better access to required points when not logged in to their Honors account.
 We’re assuming that because we keep a balance of 0 points, the system is somehow hiding award bookings.
 This is really annoying when one views Hilton as a potential transfer partner.
 In other words, how does one know how many points to transfer if the requirements are invisible?

 Luckily, there’s a wonky work-around, private browsing.
 A quick little Ctrl+Shift+N opens an incognito window in Chrome.
 Frustratingly, now that Hilton doesn’t know who’s looking at their website, they display prices in both cash and points.

 The above table should be taken with a grain of salt, considering Hilton isn’t a 1:1 transfer partner.
 Sadly, even by doubling our ACRV, things still don’t look good.
-Our best for the month, was a week at the Hilton Toronto, offered for 198,000 points.
-The cash price was $1288.86, providing a redemption value of $0.0065.
+Our best for the month, was a week at the Hilton Toronto, offered for 360,000 points.
+The cash price was $2,557.00, providing a redemption value of 0.71¢/pt.

-So, is transferring a valuable Membership Reward to Hilton worth it?
-Maybe, but most likely no. If you were to duplicate our best redemption above, and factor in the 1:2 transfer ratio, you’d have an effective redemption of 1.3¢ on your Amex points.
-That’s starting to get into decent territory, but still nothing to brag about.
+So, is transferring a valuable Membership Reward to Hilton Honors worth it?
+Maybe, but most likely no. If one were to duplicate our best redemption above, and factor in a 1:2 transfer ratio, you’d have an effective redemption of 1.42¢ on your Amex points.
+That’s starting to get into acceptable territory, but just barely.